A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 5. Remarketing for 686’s winter apparel ecommerce store

 So we had to retarget search campaigns to only those locations in the US that made sense.
-While most of that audience was in areas where snow is common, that wasn’t true for everyone.
+While most of that audience came from areas where snow is common, that wasn’t true for everyone.

 And guess what all this data gave us?
 Prime material to update 686’s audience personas and better market their products to them.